peteroupc/peteroupc.github.io/random.md

     The PRNG's _seed length_ must be at least 128 bits and should be at least 256 bits.

     The implementation should be reseeded from time to time (using a newly generated seed as described earlier) to help ensure the unpredictability of the output.
 If the implementation reseeds, it must do so before it generates more than 2<sup>67</sup> bits without reseeding and should do so  before it generates more than 2<sup>32</sup> bits without reseeding.
 -  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
+In this sense, the implementation may favor nondeterministic procedures over deterministic procedures wherever doing so keeps the implementation reasonably fast for most applications.
 -  **Time Complexity:** The implementation must run in amortized linear time on the size of the output array.
 -  **Thread Safety:** The implementation should be safe for concurrent use by multiple threads.
 -  **Examples:** The "`/dev/urandom`" device on many Unix-based operating systems; `CryptGenRandom` method on Windows; cryptographic hash functions that take unpredictable signals as input (such as disk access and keystroke timings).